HealthBioscienceIDEAS/microscopy-novice/episodes/imaging-software.md

 The canvas is the main part of the Napari user interface.
 This is where we display and interact with our images.

-To navigate the canvas use the following commands:
+Try moving around the cells image with the following commands:
 ```
 Pan - Click and drag
 Zoom - Scroll in/out